-10.6.1 Launching appliances complying with the requirements of regulation III/48.1 and III/48.2, III/48.4 or III/48.6, as applicable, should be provided for all lifeboats and davit-launched liferafts.
-Notwithstanding regulation III/48.1.1, for column-stabilized units, launching appliances should be capable of operating at the list and trim resulting from any damaged condition under chapter 3.

-10.6.2 Launching and recovery arrangements should be such that the appliance operator on the unit is able to observe the survival craft at all times during launching and lifeboats during recovery.

-10.6.3 Only one type of release mechanism should be used for similar survival craft carried on board the unit.

-10.6.4 Preparation and handling of survival craft at any one launching station should not interfere with the prompt preparation and handling of any other survival craft or rescue boat at any other station.

-10.6.5 Falls, where used, should be long enough for the survival craft to reach the water with the unit under unfavourable conditions, such as maximum air-gap, lightest transit or operational condition or any damaged condition, as described in chapter 3.

-10.6.6 During preparation and launching, the survival craft, its launching appliance and the area of water into which it is to be launched should be adequately illuminated by emergency lighting.

-10.6.7 Means should be available to prevent any discharge of fluids on to survival craft during abandonment.

-10.6.8 All lifeboats required for abandonment by the total number of persons permitted on board, should be capable of being launched with their full complement of persons and equipment within 10 min from the time the signal to abandon the unit is given.

-10.6.9 Manual brakes should be so arranged that the brake is always applied unless the operator, or a mechanism activated by the operator, holds the brake control in the "off" position.

-10.6.10 Each survival craft should be so arranged as to clear each leg, column, footing, brace, mat and each similar structure below the hull of a self-elevating unit and below the upper hull of a column-stabilized unit, with the unit in an intact condition.
-The Administration may allow a reduction in the total number of survival craft meeting this requirement when the unit is in the transit mode and the number of personnel on board has been reduced.
-In such cases, sufficient survival craft to meet the requirements of this chapter, including 10.2, should be available for use by those personnel remaining on board.

-10.6.11 In any case of damage specified in chapter 3, lifeboats with an aggregate capacity of not less than 100% of persons on board should, in addition to meeting all other requirements of launching and stowage contained in this chapter, be capable of being launched clear of any obstruction.
+- 10.7.1 Launching appliances complying with the requirements of the LSA Code should be provided for all lifeboats and davit-launched liferafts. - 10.7.2 Launching and recovery arrangements should be such that the appliance operator on the unit is able to observe the survival craft at all times during launching and lifeboats during recovery. - 10.7.3 Only one type of release mechanism should be used for similar survival craft carried on board the unit. - 10.7.4 Preparation and handling of survival craft at any one launching station should not interfere with the prompt preparation and handling of any other survival craft or rescue boat at any other station. - 10.7.5 Falls, where used, should be long enough for the survival craft to reach the water with the unit under unfavourable conditions, such as maximum air-gap, lightest transit or operational condition or any damaged condition, as described in chapter 3. - 10.7.6 During preparation and launching, the survival craft, its launching appliance and the area of water into which it is to be launched should be adequately illuminated by emergency lighting. - 10.7.7 Means should be available to prevent any discharge of fluids on to survival craft during abandonment. - 10.7.8 All lifeboats required for abandonment by the total number of persons permitted on board, should be capable of being launched with their full complement of persons and equipment within 10 min from the time the signal to abandon the unit is given. - 10.7.9 Manual brakes should be so arranged that the brake is always applied unless the operator, or a mechanism activated by the operator, holds the brake control in the "off" position. - 10.7.10 Each survival craft should be so arranged as to clear each leg, column, footing, brace, mat and each similar structure below the hull of a self-elevating unit and below the upper hull of a column-stabilized unit, with the unit in an intact condition.
+The Administration may allow a reduction in the total number of survival craft when the unit is in the transit mode and the number of personnel on board has been reduced.
+In such cases, sufficient survival craft to meet the provisions of this chapter, including section 10.3, should be available for use by those personnel remaining on board. - 10.7.11 In any case of damage specified in chapter 3, lifeboats with an aggregate capacity of not less than 100% of persons on board should, in addition to meeting all other provisions regarding the launching and stowage contained in this chapter, be capable of being launched clear of any obstruction.

-10.6.12 Consideration should be given to the location and orientation of the survival craft with reference to MODU design such that clearance of the unit is achieved in an efficient and safe manner having due regard to the capabilities of the survival craft.
+10.7.12 Consideration should be given to the location and orientation of the survival craft with reference to MODU design such that clearance of the unit is achieved in an efficient and safe manner having due regard to the capabilities of the survival craft.

-10.6.13 Notwithstanding the requirements of regulation III/48.2.6, the speed of lowering need not be greater than 1 m/s.
+10.7.13 Notwithstanding the requirement of paragraph 6.1.2.8 of the LSA Code, the speed of lowering need not be greater than 1 m/s.

-10.7 Rescue boats
+10.8 Rescue boats

-Each unit should carry at least one rescue boat complying with regulation 111/47.
-A lifeboat may be accepted as a rescue boat, provided that it also meets the requirements for a rescue boat.
+Each unit should carry at least one rescue boat complying with the requirements of the LSA Code.
+A lifeboat may be accepted as a rescue boat, provided that it and its launching and recovery arrangements also comply with the requirements for a rescue boat.

-10.8 Stowage of rescue boats
+10.9 Stowage of rescue boats